Reimagining Education: Teaching and Learning in Racially Diverse Schools

 For individuals who attended last summer’s Institute, we have consciously designed a program to give you the opportunity to take your learning on critical topics to a deeper level, and to continue your work on a plan to implement your new insights in your schools and communities.

 Teachers, administrators, and school district personnel need to be prepared to address the changing demographics of our society.
 At the same time, racial attitudes among younger generations are shifting to become more accepting of people of all races.
 These younger Americans – the parents of current and future school-aged children – are asking for more meaningful pedagogy that will prepare children for the diverse, global society they will inherit.
 Concurrently, employers and universities are seeking workers and students who can cross cultural boundaries and collaborate with and learn from people of many races, ethnicities, nationalities, and religions.

 Demographic, geographic, and attitudinal shifts call out for new and innovative ways of providing novice and veteran educators with the tools necessary to educate and empower a more diverse student body to engage with a global economy and society.

-This Institute combines the expertise of Teachers College faculty, other faculty from around the country, and K-12 public and private school teachers, administrators and students from New York City metro region.
+This Institute combines the expertise of Teachers College faculty, other faculty from around the country, and P-12 public and private school teachers, administrators, parents and students from the New York City metro region and across the US.
 Together, we will explore innovative ways to better prepare educators for a more racially and ethnically diverse student population.

 Summer Institute participants will grapple with the many ways in which race and ethnicity matter in the teaching and learning that takes place within racially diverse schools and classrooms and how to design educational settings in which all students can learn from each other.
 Challenging issues and topics to be covered include racial identity, racial and cultural literacy, multicultural education, culturally relevant pedagogy, addressing racial politics, and how implicit biases affect leadership and teaching in diverse schools.